jcp/sandbox/README.md

-# Experiments
+# Sandbox

-A repository of random experiments.
+A repository filled with random ideas and experiments.